unknowPaper/FileChecker/README.md

 This tool can help you check your system files stay there original checksum.

-And send notification when some files have been changed by another one.
+And send notification when some files have been changed.

 ## Features

-* Generate md5 for any files.
+* Generate md5 hash for any files.
 * Support recursive scan all sub folders.
 * Store in sqlite.
 * Notifycation by E-mail.
 * Print diff string in notification.

+## Why use this tool

+The cracker will put backdoor after cracked a server.

+Maybe upload a new file or change binary with virus.

+So stay the origin hash is necessary.

+This tool can help you to do this work.

 ## Install